 "There's a group of people who actually catch a buzz from eating a super-hot food," says Ed Currie, who breeds the hottest pepper in the world, the Carolina reaper.
-Currie's reaper sauce sits on the top shelf
+Currie's reaper sauce sits on the top shelf of the hot-sauce shop I frequent, out of reach of any "chili head" amateur.

 You can see videos of Currie, always sporting a beige cap with the logo for his Puckerbutt Pepper Company, trying sauces and pepper oils on his YouTube page.
-In one clip Currie calmly steers a van full of friends down a highway while downing concentrated pepper oil, a concoction four to five times hotter
+In one clip Currie calmly steers a van full of friends down a highway while downing concentrated pepper oil, a concoction four to five times hotter than the hottest pepper in the world.